 TVD's faithful guard cat "Flash" keeps vigilant watch while we photograph yet another wonderful drum painted by Glenn Lewis.

 Owning a drum made from natural materials is a partnership of care, respect and deep reverence.
 Together, the two of you are healers and seekers, and it all begins by taking care of each other.

 It is in the routine and ritual of caring for another that the richness of life emerges.
-Bob makes the drums very strong and yet, any drum with a natural hide drum head will tend to lose some of its tone in rainy or very humid weather.
+Bob and his friends make the drums very strong and yet, any drum with a natural hide drum head will tend to lose some of its tone in rainy or very humid weather.
 It is a part of its natural qualities and adds to its personality.
 In shaman circles, the drum's voice is often secondary to the drum's rhythm.